aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/footnotes/get-all/_index.md

 ﻿---
 title: "Get all footnotes from a Word document"
+second_title: " online"
+articleTitle: "Get all footnotes"
+linktitle: "Get all footnotes"
 type: docs
 url: /footnotes/get-all/
-description: "Get all footnotes from a Word document"
+description: "Get all footnotes from a Word document programmatically via Cloud API."
 weight: 30
 ---

-Returns all footnotes from a Word document.
+This REST API returns all footnotes from a Word document.

 ## Get all footnotes from a Word document REST API